-Grade ELA × Math Social Sciences Science Physical Ed.
+Grade ELA 🗡 Math Social Sciences Science Physical Ed.
 Electives Totals

-6 1+ 1 1 1 .5 1.5 6
+6 1• 1 1 1 .5 1.5 6

-7 1+ 1 1 1 .5 1.5 6
+7 1• 1 1 1 .5 1.5 6

 8 1• 1 1 1 .5 1.5 6

 - Students scoring at Levels 1 and Level 2 on the statewide, standardized assessment for ELA may be enrolled in an intensive reading course in lieu of an elective course. - Students scoring at Levels 1 and Level 2 on the statewide, standardized assessment for Mathematics may be enrolled in an intensive mathematics course in lieu of an elective course. - M/J Language Arts Through ESOL is a required course for all ELs.
-ELs scoring at Levels 1 and 2 on the most recent administration of the statewide, standardized ELA assessment are to be enrolled in a second ESOL course, M/J Developmental Language Through ESOL course.
+ELs scoring at Levels 1 and 2 on the most recent administration of the statewide, standardized ELA assessment are to be enrolled in a second ESOL course, M/J Developmental Language Through ESOL course. - Students are required to complete one course of the District and State Approved courses which incorporates career and education planning and includes the development of a personalized academic and career plan.
+This promotion requirement is to be completed in grade 6, 7 or 8.